-The Milkmaid is typical of later Vermeer paintings - an interior with one or two women engaged in an everyday activity - here a maid is focused intently on milk twisting from her pitcher, the only movement in this otherwise still painting.
+The Kitchen Maid is typical of later Vermeer paintings with an interior with one or two women engaged in an everyday activity.
+Here, a maid focuses intently on milk streaming from her pitcher, the only movement in this otherwise still painting.

 A recent infrared photo of The Milk Maid reveals that the wall above the footwarmer had originally featured a map.
-Its elimination keeps the maid, in her vibrantly-hued clothing, the focal point.
+However, its elimination makes the maid, in her vibrantly-hued clothing, the focal point.

 Investigate other Vermeer artwork like Girl with a Pearl Earring.

 2. Frans Hals: Wedding Portrait of Isaac Massa and Beatrix van der Laen

 Even for a painter as untraditional as Frans Hals, this wedding portrait was unusual by 17th century standards.
 There are two reasons: